docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 The Mask Suite above tells plug-ins about the masks on a layer, but not about the details of those masks.

-This is because processing is required on After Effects’ part to access the information; the information isn’t just lying around.
+This is because processing is required on After Effects' part to access the information; the information isn't just lying around.

 Plug-ins access that information using this Mask Outline Suite.